kedeger/html-css-review/readme.md

   width: 100%;
 }
 /*
 This defines a css class of "splash-image" assigns it a background image, size, and width of 100% of the page.
+And "background-size: cover" scales the background image to be as large as possible so that the background area is completely covered by the background image.
+*/

 .ninja:hover {
   display: none;
   color: black;
 }
+/*
+ This code tells the css to "display:none" on an object when the mouse is hovering over that object.
+*/
 ```